michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   receives the payment, he can simply return the success preimage to Dan, who returns it to Charlene, and so forth back to Alice.

-    However, Tor also has a hidden service mode where the both the sender and the recipient each choose part of the path so that neither of them can determine exactly where the packets came from or went---providing significantly improved privacy.
+    However, Tor also has a hidden service mode where both the sender and the recipient each choose part of the path so that neither of them can determine exactly where the packets came from or went---providing significantly improved privacy.
 This proposal for